JuliaImages/ImageQualityIndexes.jl/README.md

 * each index instance is itself a function, e.g., `PSNR()(x, ref)`
 * for well-known indexes, there are also convenient name for it, e.g., `psnr(x, ref)`

-To know the detailed usage of specified index, please check the docstring (e.g., `?PSNR`)
+For detailed usage of particular index, please check the docstring (e.g., `?PSNR`)